This policy is for any NCHP/NSTT member who (voluntarily or not) takes a break from practice and intends to return to work or training.

-A break in practice is any period where someone chooses to or is not able to work clinically for three months or more.
+A break in practice is any period when someone chooses to or cannot work clinically for three months or more.

 Break in Practice Procedure:

-Any member who takes a break from practice for three months or more must inform NCHP/NSTT.
-In addition, there may be requirements including further training to assist in their return to practice.
+Any member who takes a break from practice for three months or more must inform NCHP/NSTT and will be expected to re-contract with NCHP upon return to training to ensure agreement with current policies and procedures.
+In addition, there may be requirements, including further training, to assist in their return to practice.